-- 6.5 The Council has an ongoing commitment to community engagement and empowerment and has a Community Involvement Strategy and toolkit to accompany the Customer Insight and Journey Mapping toolkits. - 6.6 The Council has a performance management software package which brings together all the Council's performance data in one place and enables effective monitoring of performance in respect of key indicators. - 6.7 The Council in accordance with its Corporate Procurement Policy and Strategy aims to promote effective procurement practices across the whole organisation to support delivery of its Corporate Plan. - 6.8 The Council has in place a corporate complaints system which ensures effective monitoring and action is taken where appropriate.
+- 6.7 The Council has an ongoing commitment to community engagement and empowerment and has a Community Involvement Strategy and toolkit to accompany the Customer Insight and Journey Mapping toolkits. - 6.8 The Council has a performance management software package which brings together all the Council's performance data in one place and enables effective monitoring of performance in respect of key indicators. - 6.9 The Council in accordance with its Contract Procedure Rules and Procurement Guidance aims to promote effective procurement practices across the whole organisation to support delivery of its Corporate Plan. - 6.10 The Council's Data Protection Officer and the Shared Legal Service have lead on the implementation of the new General Data Protection Regulations (GDPR) - 6.11 The Council has in place a corporate complaints system which ensures effective monitoring and action is taken where appropriate.